Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 You can always track our progress on the path to perfection on our [roadmap](https://github.com/users/Tiendil/projects/1), where we have a whole section dedicated to tagging improvements.

-Just to give you an idea of possible mistakes (as of November 2025):
+Just to give you an idea of possible mistakes (as of October 2025):

 - Some proper names may be broken: `emacs` => `emac`.
 - Some terms can lose meaning: `arms-control` => `arm-control`.